-When the IC is used, the safe operating area curve should be multiplied by the temperature derating coefficient derived from Figure 3-1.

-The broken line in the safe operating area curve is the drain current curve limited by on-resistance.
-Unless otherwise specified, $T_A = 25$ °C and single pulse input.
+- When the IC is used, the safe operating area curve should be multiplied by the temperature derating coefficient derived from Figure 3-1. - The broken line in the safe operating area curve is the drain current curve limited by on-resistance. - Unless otherwise specified, $T_A = 25$ °C, Single pulse.